ASignificantOtter/ZoleoTracker/README.md

 In no particular order, here are some of the future plans for ZoleoTracker:

+- Finish test coverage
+- CI/CD coverage
 - Add X(Twitter) integration
 - Add Threads / Instagram integration
 - Move from CSV file location data to SQL
 - Package as an application that can run at any chosen interval
-- Update to use _ZOLEO_ API when available
+- Update to use _ZOLEO_ API when available (2024?)